The Battlefields of Belgium – Campaigns from WW1, WW2 & Waterloo

 Includes Breakfast

 Moving on to the Second World War we look at the liberation of Belgium in September 1944.
 At the For Freedom Museum in Knocke-Heist we see an amazing collection of life-size dioramas depicting the fighting in this region as British and Canadian units advanced along the ‘Long Left Flank’.
-We then go to Adegem where Canadian and Polish units fought in 1944 and visit the Canada-Poland Museum where we have an optional lunch and a visit to the superb private museum.
-In the afternoon we visit the Adegem War Cemetery where the dead from the liberation are buried, see an original Sherman Tank and the battlefield along the Leopold Canal.
+After lunch we then go to Adegem where Canadian and Polish units fought in 1944 and visit the Canada-Poland Museum, a superb private museum.
+Later we visit the Adegem War Cemetery where the dead from the liberation are buried, see an original Sherman Tank and the battlefield along the Leopold Canal.

 Includes Breakfast